Jerenemy/polydiff/docs/restoration_analogue.md

 In the current sampler, restoration guidance is also weighted by reverse-diffusion timestep.
 Early noisy steps get only a small fraction of the configured restoration strength, and late steps get the full strength.
 This keeps the restoration proxy from overreacting to raw Gaussian noise at the start of sampling.

+## How The Landscape Was Stabilized

+Early versions of the restoration proxy were differentiable, but still too sharp in practice.
+The main problem was not autograd failure.
+The problem was that the landscape behaved too much like a hard winner-take-all system in some regions.

+The biggest sources of instability were:

+- `contact_beta` too high, which made the contact softmax almost one-hot and let the dominant contact vertex switch abruptly
+- `activation_sigma` too small, which made the restoration score collapse quickly once contact drift increased
+- `dna_binding_steepness` too high, which made DNA activation behave almost like a hard threshold

+The current stabilization strategy is:

+- make restoration guidance timestep-aware so it is weak on very noisy early states
+- reduce `contact_beta` so the contact distribution is less switchy
+- increase `activation_sigma` so the restored state has a broader basin
+- reduce `dna_binding_steepness` so downstream DNA activation changes more gradually
+- optionally pair restoration with `regularity` guidance so stretched or degenerate polygons are less attractive

+In the current example config, the landscape is intentionally softened with:

+- `contact_beta = 7.0`
+- `activation_sigma = 0.50`
+- `dna_binding_steepness = 8.0`

+These choices do not make the landscape perfectly smooth, but they reduce abrupt cliff-like transitions and make the reverse trajectory much easier to interpret.

 ## Why Regularity Is Still Useful

 Restoration guidance only says: